sumit-kumawat/dxui/README.md

 ## 📌 **Features**

-✅ Creates an `admin` user with sudo privileges.
+✅ Creates an `admin` user with root privileges.
 ✅ Rebrands Wazuh with **DefendX** logos and branding.
 ✅ Updates `/etc/issue` with custom branding details.
 ✅ Changes hostname to `DefendX` and updates `/etc/hosts`.
 ✅ Replaces **Wazuh Dashboard** branding.
 ✅ Updates **boot logo** with DefendX branding.
 ✅ Restarts all necessary Wazuh services after configuration.
+✅ Transfers `wazuh-user` files to `admin` user.
+✅ Ensures all services are running after setup.

 ---